gregpalmr/alluxio-ranger-sandbox/README.md

 In the "Policy Details" section, enter:

-     Name for the Policy: allow-user-dir-access
+     Name for the Policy: allow-sensitive-data1-dir-access

-     Resource Path to apply the policy: /user
+     Resource Path to apply the policy: /sensitive_data1

-     Description: Allow users to access the /user directory
+     Description: Allow users to access the /sensitive_data1 directory

-     Recursive: Un-checked
+     Recursive: Checked

 In the "Allow Conditions" section, enter:

      Select Group: alluxio-users

-     Permissions: Execute, Read, Write
+     Permissions: Execute, Read

 Save the new policy by clicking on the "Add" button.